Robert Woods (wide receiver, born 1992): College career

 Woods played college football for the USC Trojans football from 2010 to 2012 under head coach Lane Kiffin.

 2010 season

 Woods was an immediate contributor for the Trojans as a freshman.
-In his first collegiate game, at Hawaii, he had four receptions for 46 receiving yards.
-On September 18, against Minnesota, he had his first collegiate touchdown on a 97-yard kickoff return.
-On September 25, against Washington State, he had his first collegiate receiving touchdown, a 11-yard reception from quarterback Matt Barkley.
-On October 9, he had a breakout performance with 12 receptions for 224 receiving yards and three receiving touchdowns against Stanford.
-In his next game, he had seven receptions for 116 receiving yards and two receiving touchdowns against California.
-Overall, he finished his freshman season with 65 receptions for 792 receiving yards and six receiving touchdowns.
-In addition, he was a prolific kickoff returner, finishing first in the Pac-10 that year in kickoff returns with 38 and kickoff return yards with 971.
+In his first collegiate game, at Hawaii, Woods had four receptions for 46 yards.
+On September 18 against Minnesota, he had his first collegiate touchdown on a 97-yard kickoff return.
+The following week against Washington State, he scored his first collegiate receiving touchdown, a 11-yard reception from quarterback Matt Barkley.
+Two weeks later, Woods had a breakout performance with 12 receptions for 224 yards and three touchdowns against Stanford.
+On October 16, he had seven receptions for 116 yards and two touchdowns against California.

+Woods finished his freshman year with 65 receptions for 792 yards and six touchdowns.
+He was also a prolific kickoff returner, finishing first in the Pac-10 that year in kickoff returns with 38 and kickoff return yards with 971.